-2.5.2 Occupational and production structure.
+2.5.2 Occupational and Production Structure.
 Agriculture accounts for a significant fraction of production in developing countries.
 Indeed, given that substantial agricultural output is produced for self-consumption and so may not be picked up in the data, the proportion is probably higher than that revealed by the published numbers.
 For the poorest forty-five countries for which the World Bank publishes data, called the low-income countries, the average proportion of output from agriculture is close to 30%.
 Remember that the poorest forty-five countries include India and China and therefore a large fraction of the world's population.
 Data for the so-called middle-income countries, which are the next poorest sixty-three countries and include most Latin American economies, is somewhat sketchier, but the percentage probably averages around 20%.
 This stands in sharp contrast to the corresponding income shares accruing to agriculture in the economically developed countries: around 1-7%.

 Even more striking are the shares of the labor force living in rural sectors.
 For the aforementioned low-income category, the share averaged 72% in 1993 and was as high as 60% for many middle-income countries.
 The contrast with developed countries is again apparent, where close to 80% of the labor force is urbanized.
-Even then, a large fraction of this nonurban figures/occup.eps goes here but requires external fonts?
+Even then, a large fraction of this nonurban population is so classified because of the "commuter effect": they are really engaged in nonagricultural activity although they live in areas classified as rural.
+Although a similar effect is not absent for developing countries, the percentage is probably significantly lower.

-FIGURE 2.11.
+Figure 2.12.
 Fractions of the labor force in agriculture.
 Source: World Development Report (World Bank [1996]).